pyer/BlueKey/README.md

 Tested on Linux 32 bits AntiX (5.10.197-antix.1-486-smp)

-**Requirements**
+**Requirements:**

-Creating a Blue USB key requires parted, syslinux and xz-utils packages. gzip can be used instead of xz.
-I'll check it later.
+Creating a Blue USB key requires busybox, gzip, parted and syslinux packages.

 ## How to list USB keys ?